 Read review: ZOE XL1 BEST v2

 Britax B-Agile 3

 The Britax B-Agile 3 earned top marks for ease of use and quality with an impressive score for maneuverability.
 This standard stroller is lighter than some of the lightweight strollers and has a quick and easy fold that makes it easy to manage on the go.
-The B-Agile 3 earned a Top Pick award for everyday use because it can handle all day adventures with a large storage bin and canopy, a near flat recline and tight space turning.
-This stroller is compatible with a variety of infant car seats, works from infant to older toddler, and could be the only stroller you ever need, saving you time and money with a one stroller solution over two.
+The B-Agile 3 earned a Top Pick award for everyday use because it can handle all-day adventures with a large storage bin and canopy, a near flat recline, and tight space turning.
+This stroller works from infancy (though until 2018 the brands are limited) to older toddler.

 Easy to use

 Car seat compatible

 Harder to travel with